An App for People Who Learn Hard Things

 Topic Strength Indicator

 Did enough deep thinking happen for a topic?
-The Topic strength indicator bar is calculated automatically from how far its linked questions have progressed.
+The strength indicator bar is calculated automatically from how far each topic's linked questions have progressed.
 The board shows reality, not intention.

 Auto-updated →